mgajda/less-arbitrary/towards-better-union.md

 abstract: |
-  We present a principled theoretical framework for dealing with union types, system, and show its work in practice on JSON data structures.
+  We present a principled theoretical framework for dealing with union types, and show its work in practice on JSON data structures.

-  The framework poses union type inference as a problem of learning from multiple examples.
+  The framework poses a union type inference as a learning problem from multiple examples.
-  Mathematical framework is quite generic, and easily extensible.
+  The mathematical framework is quite generic, and easily extensible.
 date:   2020-04-04
 description: |